asmallstudio/auxano/README.md

 #### Netlify

-Will verify the application builds for production by running `yarn run build`
+Will verify the application builds for production by running `npm run build`

 #### CircleCI